grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/05 SAML SSO.md

 ## What is SAML SSO?

-[SAML SSO](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) is an open standard that allows your company to manage your users through a central Identity Provider (IdP) application (such as [Azure Active Directory](/cloud/project-and-team-management/saml-sso/azure-ad) and [Okta](/cloud/project-and-team-management/saml-sso/okta)).
+[SAML SSO](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) allows your company to manage your users through a central Identity Provider (IdP) application (such as [Azure Active Directory](/cloud/project-and-team-management/saml-sso/azure-ad) and [Okta](/cloud/project-and-team-management/saml-sso/okta)).
 Once set up, new employees just need to be granted access in that application.
 They will then be able to log into k6 cloud without any additional authentication.

 Upon connecting, the user will end up in the correct k6 organization and have access to k6 [Teams](/cloud/project-and-team-management/teams) and [Projects](/cloud/project-and-team-management/projects) based on the Okta/Azure Groups you have assigned them to.
 Removing them from the IdP means they also completely lose access to k6.